 Types of cravings

 Cravings happen because your body misses its regular hits of nicotine.
-Sutherland explains that there are two types of craving:
+There are two types of craving:

 - The steady and constant background craving for a cigarette.
 This type of craving decreases in intensity over several weeks after quitting.